-The exact behaviour of the exit code depends on the backend.
-For the sequential C backend, errors will always be available when the entry point returns, and futhark_context_sync() will always return success.
+The precise semantics of the return value depends on the backend.
+For the sequential C backend, errors will always be available when the entry point returns, and futhark_context_sync() will always return zero.
 When using a GPU backend such as cuda or opencl, the entry point may still be running asynchronous operations when it returns, in which case the entry point may return zero successfully, even though execution has already (or will) fail.
 These problems will be reported when futhark_context_sync() is called.
-When using GPU backends, be careful to check the return code of both the entry point itself, and futhark_context_sync().
+Therefore, be careful to check the return code of both the entry point itself, and futhark_context_sync().